amigavision/amigavision.github.io/best.md

 But in 2026, the “best Amiga” is not just about authenticity — it is about accuracy *and* usability.
 Real hardware is expensive, complex, and increasingly fragile, which makes it difficult to recommend for most people.

-For the majority of users, MiSTer offers the best balance: behavior that matches real hardware where it matters, combined with modern convenience, reliability, and low maintenance.
+For the majority of users, MiSTer offers the best balance: behavior that matches real hardware where it matters, combined with modern convenience, reliability, and low maintenance, at a reasonable price.

 **If you want the most accurate, low-latency, low-maintenance, delightful and fun Amiga experience in 2026, MiSTer is the best choice for most users.**